-I have been preparing Statements of Significance for private clients for the past fifteen years.
+I have been preparing Statements of Significance for private clients for the past twenty years.
 It is always interesting to me to discover the stories behind the buildings.
 I also assist with heritage projects, giving advice on how to do the work properly.

 I have been writing articles on heritage for 35 years with articles published in diverse publications including Preserve, the Hallmark Heritage Society’s newsletter; Heritage (the magazine for Heritage Canada), Heritage BC and genealogy newsletters.
 For eight years, I wrote a regular column in the Moss Rock Review, the neighbourhood magazine for Fairfield.
 The Heritage Detective investigated a different property each month, bringing the story to a wider audience.
 I used to write on heritage for the Rockland Neighbourhood Association newsletter with a view to bringing the heritage message to this exclusive area.
 I am still researching and writing about heritage and am seeking an outlet to get my articles out to the general public.
 I continue to write about genealogy and hockey history and will get articles published wherever I can.
 All the articles will be updated and published in The Heritage Detective to be published in 2022.

 My book on the history of professional hockey in Victoria was published in 2019.
 I am now planning a celebration of the Victoria Cougars’ Stanley Cup in 1925 in conjunction with a meeting of the Society for International Hockey Research here in Victoria.